calacuda/tracker-console/README.md

 ## TODO

 - [ ] have all rendering handled by the python side. rust code should only output on state changes.

+## Statefull Rewrite

+Goal: hande state, audio syntheis, and Midi, in rust. handle display and graphics in python.

+## Screens

+1. Song screen: with four channels of 16 chains.
+  - lead 1
+  - lead 2
+  - bass
+  - percussion
+2. chain screen: 1 channel, each chain should contain up to 16 phrases.
+3. phrase screen: 3 channels, each phrase should contain up to 16 rows.
+  - note
+  - instrument
+  - command
+4. Synth screen: play the synth over the backing track, accepts usb midi input and has on screen controls for a synth.
+5. Instrument Screen: edit differnet instruments.
+6. Settings Screen: settings, ex, bass/lead 1/lead 2 octave offset & default instrument.

+## Song Screen